yasserzs3/Data_Science_Project/README.md

 ![image](https://github.com/yasserzs3/Data_Science_Project/assets/68787298/22c63c9a-d1da-417b-8fb6-a80d1c0b2b61)

-When it is done you can export the file by pressing Export on the right of the screen and upload the file into the kaggle competetion <br />
+When it is done you can export the file by pressing Export on the right of the screen and download the results file <br />

+Finally upload the file in the kaggle website provided below and see the result <br />

 Kaggle link: https://www.kaggle.com/competitions/playground-series-s3e2/submissions